univention/intercom-service/docs/configuration.rst

 .. envvar:: intercom/settings/intercom-url

    Defines the fully qualified URL with protocol, on which ICS is reachable.
-This needs to be a externally reachable address as it is used by the browser to connect to ICS.
+This needs to be a externally reachable address as it's used by the browser to connect to ICS.

     .. list-table::
         :header-rows: 1